solliancenet/azure-machine-learning-quickstarts/quickstart-0/README.md

-# Lab 0: Setting up your environment
+# Setting up your environment

 If a lab environment has not be provided for you, this lab provides the instructions to get started in your own Azure Subscription.